 The Groups of Council Communists and the Spanish Civil War

 Note: I wrote this for a senior seminar required for my undergraduate degree in history.
 It dates to 2007-05-02.
-The paper doesn't have much focus, and the writing was very much rushed (I spent too much time reading).
+The paper doesn't have much focus and the writing was very much rushed (I spent too much time reading).
 Still, there's some interesting material in here.
-That was especially true when it was written, years before a full-length book on Mattick was first published.
+That was especially true when it was written, years before a full-length biography of Mattick was published.
 At any rate, the paper got me my degree, and now I'm finally posting it because I am back to studying the history of American socialism.

 This paper, as the rather unimaginative title suggests, has two objectives.
 The first is to trace the steps that led to a council communist movement emerging in America in the form of the Groups of Council Communists (GCC).
 The Groups of Council Communists, which have almost universally been overlooked, will be the major focus of this paper.
 The second, related task is to examine the GCC's writings on The Spanish Civil war in order to answer a number of questions concerning the characterization of council communism generally and American council communism in particular.

 Council communism, as a largely forgotten political theory and movement, needs an explanation.
 In line with typical characterizations of council communism, David McLellan writes in Marxism after Marx that "the most comprehensive ideological challenge to Soviet Leninism in the inter-war period was concentrated around the ideas that came to be known as 'Council Communism.'"
 Though council communism appears as something distinctly identifiable only in the early 1920s, the political tendencies that evolved to council communist positions waged the struggle against reformism and opportunism that rived European Social Democracy from the 1890s onward.
 Council communism, then, drew upon some of the same inspirations as other ostensibly revolutionary currents like Leninism.